-After testing more than a dozen instant cameras, our favorite is the Lomography Lomo'Instant Automat, which has a cool look, comes with add-on lenses, and most importantly, takes great pictures.
+After testing more than a dozen instant cameras, the best instant camera is the Lomography Lomo'Instant Automat, which has a cool look, comes with add-on lenses, and most importantly, takes great pictures.
 However, there are others on this list that have other features, such as Polaroid Snap Touch, which can print photos from your smartphone, too.

 If you're looking for something more powerful but equally inexpensive, be sure to check out our best cheap cameras.